BL-MSCH-C220-F20/Exercise-05f-Animation/README.md

 ```

-Test the program to make sure the player can now walk.
+Test the program to make sure the player can now animate while walking.

 ---